Psychotherapy Questions and Common Therapy Questions

 How do I pay?
 What insurance do you take?

-At this time, I am able to accept cash, credit cards and checks as payment in my Chicago office.
-I accept almost all insurances in Orland Park.
-At this time, I am not in network with any HMO's and do not accept Medicare or Medicaid.
+At this time, I am able to accept cash, credit cards and checks as payment.
+I accept health savings account payments as well as flex spending account payments.
+At this time, I am not in network with any insurance.

 What is your availability?